 Diego Pérez’s multidisciplinary practice continually plays with the idea of the border, be they the limits that divide art from other sorts of objects, those that divide art from the wider public, or those that separate contemplation from experimentation.
 The artist articulates a sculptural imagination in which every material is an inexhaustible source of forms whose relationships do not end in the work, but which extend towards environment and spectator alike.

-For Pérez, it is important to let imagination and daydreaming flow, because that is where the contact between apparently separate camps is produced – between artist and artisan, connoisseur, casual observer, and so on.
+For Pérez, it is important to let imagination and daydreaming flow, because that is where the contact between apparently separate fields is produced between artist and artisan, connoisseur, casual observer and so on.

 Sin título, 2014

 Sin título, 2018

 Sin título (5 caras), 2019

 Banco jaguar, 2019

 Sin título (Homenaje doble), 2019